-A question we get asked a lot from foreign buyers who do not plan on living permanently in Thailand is: "Can we get a mortgage from a Thai bank?"
+A question we get asked a lot from foreign buyers who do not plan on living permanently in Thailand is: "Can foreigners get a loan in Thailand?"

 It is possible to get access to financing without living and working in Thailand.
-However, eligibility and choices of lenders are limited.
+However, the eligibility and choices of lending banks are limited.
 Most borrowers who qualify find better lending options elsewhere, such as in their own country.
 Many of these buyers find it more attractive to take out an equity loan on their property back home at better terms.

 Unfortunately, banks and lending institutions feel a heightened risk to lend to foreigners who do not live and work in Thailand.

 UNITED OVERSEAS BANK (UOB)